Ages and stages

 Young athletes program (YAP)

-This fall is the beginning of our second year of the Young Athletes Program (YAP™) at Rise.
-The YAP program is designed to engage all of our children through developmentally appropriate play activities, fostering physical, cognitive and social development.
+Rise has partnered with Special Olympics Colorado to participate in the Young Athletes program for more than 10 years.
+YAP is designed to engage all of our children through developmentally appropriate play activities, fostering physical, cognitive and social development.
 Our pre-assessment involved having the children try various foundational skills of playing “I Spy” (incorporating our Zoophonic letters and animals!) walking on designated paths, balance beams, and balancing, jumping, ball trapping, catching, throwing and kicking.

 Rise classroom teachers have been given online education resources for another Special Olympic Program called “Get Into It”, which focuses on themes of diversity, similarities/differences and advocacy for all people.
 Learn more about this remarkable inclusive program at http://www.specialolypics.org/young atletes.aspx.